Fiserv-Developer/payments-api/docs/3. Payment APIs/3.1. Taking Payments/vii. PostAuths and Returns/PostAuths-and-Returns.md

 }
 ```

+The available requestTypes are listed below, with explanation as to what each of them is used for.

 requestType | Method | Description
 ---------|----------|---------
  [VoidTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/VoidTransaction) | POST | The VoidTransaction requestType enables you to cancel a transaction you submitted earlier the same day